ApoorvBrooklyn/MCP-Server/README.md

 # AI-Powered Viral Moment Content Pipeline

-A complete MCP (Model Context Protocol) server that automatically processes long-form YouTube videos to generate short-form viral content including scripts, voiceovers, and quote graphics - all using free and open-source tools.
+A complete MCP (Model Context Protocol) server that automatically processes long-form YouTube videos to generate short-form viral content including scripts, voiceovers, and videos - all using free and open-source tools.

 ## 🚀 Features